sigsum/sigsum-go/doc/monitor.md

 A Sigsum monitor is required to be able to detect, and hence act, on unexpected or unauthorized signatures appear in a log.
-This file documents the monitor program and corresponding library included in sigsum-go.
+This file documents the `sigsum-monitor` program and the corresponding library included in sigsum-go.

+Using the `sigsum-monitor` as-is provides the monitoring needed for key-usage transparency.
+Additional processing of leaves of interest could be done either as post-processing the output of the program, or by writing an extended monitor on top of the library.

 ## Cryptographic operations